nsqio/nsq/_posts/2012-02-01-features_and_guarantees.md

 **NSQ** is a realtime distributed messaging platform.

-As with any distributed system you are forced to make tradeoffs to achieve your goals.
-By being transparent about the reality of our tradeoffs, we hope to set expectations about how our system will behave when deployed in production.
+As with any distributed system, achieving your goals is a matter of making intelligent tradeoffs.
+By being transparent about the reality of these tradeoffs, we hope to set expectations about how **NSQ** will behave when deployed in production.

-This outlines the **NSQ** feature set and the result of those design decisions in terms of guarantees and tradeoffs.

 ### Features